Getting that first article or review written on a music blog can feel like a daunting task.

-A pitch you are sending via Facebook message or Twitter DM should be considerably shorter than a pitch you send through email.
+A pitch you are sending via Facebook or IG message or Twitter DM should be considerably shorter than a pitch you send through email.
 If you are pitching a writer’s personal account it is imperative that you be polite and respectful.
 Keep in mind you can only DM people who are following you on Twitter so you may @ them first and ask for a follow.

 Briefly state your reason for reaching out, describe your sound/important facts, and include a link to your SoundCloud (and maybe your website).

 Direct messaging a writer or music blog on socials can be a really effective way of following up on an email that you never got a response to, even after following up via email several times.

 It is critical that you follow up.
 Most musicians never follow up at all.
 This will separate you from the pack.
 At Cyber PR we follow up with bloggers 3 times before we stop and move on, and I suggest you do the same.
 Be careful though, there are some music blogs that state in their submission guidelines to never follow up.
 If they absolutely don’t want you to follow up, they will make it clear.